5.1 – Overview

 5.4 – IPO sequence of events

-Needless to say each and every step involved in the IPO sequence has to happen under the SEBI guidelines.
-In general, the following are the sequence of steps involved.
+Every step in the IPO sequence must happen under the SEBI guidelines.
+In general, the following is the sequence of steps involved.

 - Appoint a merchant banker.
-In case of a large public issue, the company can appoint more than 1 merchant banker
+In case of a large public issue, the company can appoint more than one merchant banker

 - The estimated size of the IPO

-- The estimated number of shares being offered to public
+- The estimated number of shares being offered to the public

 - Business description including the revenue model, expenditure details